maxime-aubry/flutter_forms/README.md

 Add an item to a **FormArray** is easy.
 Remember that you can add **FormGroup** items only.

-Here is the way to add an item :
+How to add an item :

 ```dart
 FormArray array = new FormArray(groups: [], validators: []);